swlho/nc-news/README.md

 ## Project summary
 An API for the purpose of accessing application data programmatically.
 The intention here is to mimic the building of a real world backend service (such as Reddit) which should provide this information to the front end architecture.

+## Project learning outcomes:

+1. Setting up and querying a PostgreSQL database.
+2. Using a Test Driven Development approach to cover both the happy and error paths.
+3. Setting a RESTful API with a number of endpoints which cover CRUD operations.
+4. Setting up parametric endpoints.
+5. Handling complex queries.
+6. Manipulating data to respond to client requirements.
+7. Using Express routing to handle client requests.
+8. Hosting the server and database via ElephantSQL and Render.

 ## Instructions for hosting locally

 #### Link to Github repo for cloning locally